-When the actual polygon count is higher than the budget, this could jeopardize the performance of CET Designer when used in a drawing.
+When the actual polygon count is higher than the budget, this could jeopardize the performance of CET when used in a drawing.

 This table shows the symbols that do not have a specific model for each LOD level.
 This will also cause a performance issue as the graphics engine will attempt to switch between the identical models.

 - You can then navigate to the symbol by double clicking on the symbol's name under the 'Snapper' column, which will bring the 2D and 3D view to the selected symbol.